biomguler/LN_Phenocluster/README.md

 LD matrices are stored in `.npz` sparse format along with SNP metadata in `.gz`.
 We convert these into `.feather` and `.csv` formats using the `ld_loader` module.

 > [!Note]
-> The npz to  feather format conversation adapted from [polyfun](https://github.com/omerwe/polyfun/wiki/7.-FAQ).
+> The npz to  feather format conversion adapted from [polyfun](https://github.com/omerwe/polyfun/wiki/7.-FAQ).
 Thank you to Omer Weissbrod!

 Submit batch job to process LD files in parallel: